Kyuunex/Momiji/README.md

 ---

 ## Configuration
 To configure momiji, you are mostly gonna need to use sql commands.
 Everything in the database is stored as a string.
+There are more config settings out there, I just don't have time to document all of them.

 ### config
 In this table, various configs are stored.